johnofsydney/Framework_26/readme.md

 ### To Do
 - media queries to crunch nav bar to hamburger menu for phone sized screen
-- nameing convention
+- naming convention
-- color themes
+- color themes (color variables)
--- color variables
 - font themes
 - refactor
-- split up the example page into several smaller more focused pages
+- split up the example page into several smaller more focused pages. add instructions.

 #### Other Examples